bytedance/dplm/README.md

 dplm = DiffusionProteinLanguageModel.from_pretrained(model_name)
 ```

-## Unconditional protein sequence sampling
+## Unconditional protein sequence generation

-The results of unconditional sequence sampling for DPLMs of different scales (150M, 650M, 3B) are shown in the table below.
+The results of unconditional protein sequence generation of DPLM of different scales (150M, 650M, 3B) are shown in the table below.
 For more details, please refer to our paper.

 | Length | 100           | 200           | 300           | 400           | 500           | 600           | 700           | 800           | 900            | 1000           |